Axinom/mosaic-media-template/services/entitlement/service/README.md

   - Sign up for a free GeoLite2 account at https://dev.maxmind.com/geoip/geolite2-free-geolocation-data, generate a license key and set it as value for GEOLITE2_LICENSE_KEY
+  - (Optionally) run `yarn setup:webhooks` to generate webhook secrets and set related values in `.env` file.
+This will enable `/entitlement` and `/manifest` webhook endpoints to be able to authenticate requests.
 - Run `yarn dev` to start (only) this service.
 Otherwise run `yarn dev:services` on the root to start all backend services.
 - For more info on working with database migrations see